-The automation project is set to click inside an empty and saved Notepad document, type in some text and then close the application, but not before clicking the save button to save it.
+The automation project is set to type some text in a TXT file and then close the application, but not before saving the file.

 - Create a Blank Process by following the steps in the Creating a Basic Process page.

-- From the Activities panel, add a Send Hotkey activity to the workflow.
-Indicate the Notepad window, and select Ctrl from the activity, type in s in the Key field.
-This saves the Notepad document after the text was typed in.
+- From the Activities panel, add a Keyboard Shortcuts activity to the workflow.
+Indicate the Notepad window, then select Record shortcut and press Ctrl + S to record the key combination that saves the file after the text was typed in.

 - In the Design tab part of the Ribbon, select New > Global Handler.
 The New Global Handler window opens.
 Type in a Name for the handler and save it in the project path.
 Click Create, a Global Exception Handler is added to the automation project.